 Like the Cabbage Patch dolls, Joon Ae is my product name given to me by the adoption company, printed on my adoption certification.
 I had branding.
 I had pamphlets.
 I came packaged with promises.

 I have two biological children.
 Naming them was a meaningful act, a careful appraisal of significance that they would carry with them for the rest of their lives.
 We gave both of them four names: first, last, and two middle names, all connected to family history.
 When my partner and I married, we hyphenated our last names as a symbolic act of joining our families, linking ourselves to one another, and sharing family legacy equitably.
-A family name has the power to say, ours.
-Forever.

 White Families, White Names